flux-gui/flux-gui/doc/adr/0015-current-api-authentication-strategy.md

 This ADR deals with [autheNtication, not authoriZation](https://www.cloudflare.com/en-gb/learning/access-management/authn-vs-authz/), responsibility for authZ is handed off to Kubernetes.

-Since ADR-0005 was accepted there have been several changes to Weave GitOps.
+Since ADR-0005 was accepted there have been several changes to Flux-GUI.
 The largest of these has been the removal of support for making changes to git repositories and a greater use of `impersonation` for authentication to the Kubernetes API.

 ADR-0005 lists 3 authN/Z 'back ends':
 * The Git repo (e.g. weave-gitops)